I am a college graduate with a passion for student loan reform. Lenders bank on students being under informed -- prove them wrong!

 - Consider risks to co-signers.
 Many loans require co-signers, but it can be a serious problem if the loan becomes delinquent.
 Co-signers are just as responsible for the debt as the student is, so be prepared for this when considering any loan.

-Advice for Those Currently in Debt
+Advice for Students in Debt

 Your situation may seem impossible, but I hope (that for some of you at least) there are options.
 My best advice for students in debt is as follows: